Security & Privacy

 How to remove a PDF password - step by step

-1. Open the Unlock PDF tool in your browser
+1. Open Unlock PDF in your browser

 2. Upload the protected PDF